Purees vs. Baby-Led Weaning: Which Feeding Method Is Right?

 • Whole Foods: You offer soft, age-appropriate foods instead of purees.

-• Family Meals: Your baby eats what the family eats, fostering social interaction.
+• Family Meals: Your baby eats what the family eats, which builds social interaction.

-• Gradual Introduction: You introduce solids around six months, aligning with developmental readiness.
+• Gradual Introduction: Solids are introduced around six months, in line with developmental readiness.

-Understanding these basics will help you decide if BLW is the right approach for your family.
+Getting familiar with these basics will help you decide if BLW is the right fit for your family.

 Benefits of Baby-Led Weaning